Go Broncos! Photo via.

-The official story of Anthony Smith’s murder is that Nisar went out to the Loki Lounge nightclub on King St. W hopped up on cough syrup and booze on March 27th of 2013.
-It was there that he ran into Anthony Smith and a man named Muhammad Khattak—who were allegedly then part of the Dixon St. Bloods street gang.
+The official story of Anthony Smith’s murder is that Nisar went out to the Loki Lounge nightclub on King St. W hopped up on cough syrup and booze on March 27, 2013.
+It was there that he ran into Anthony Smith and a man named Muhammad Khattak—who the police considered to be part of the Dixon St. Bloods street gang.
 Nisar had beef with the gang, a fight broke out, and Nisar shot at both men—killing Anthony Smith and wounding Muhammad Khattak.
 This account of the story certainly lines up with the Toronto Police’s assertion that the murder was unrelated to Rob Ford and the crack tape.

 Hanad Mohamed was with Nisar on the night Anthony Smith was killed—which is why he was arrested in Fort McMurray, at an apartment where a man was flung from the balcony weeks after Hanad’s arrest.
 Like Nisar, Hanad was originally charged with first-degree murder, but his charges were reduced to: “Accessory after the fact to manslaughter, accessory to discharging a firearm, and accessory to aggravated assault.”